RakhithJK/nettitude-PoshC2_Old-wiki/Getting-Started.md

 This is the time for you to go and play with the tool and checkout its functionality and capabilities.
-To follow this article we will have some follow up articles that will take ‘Deep Dives’ into the inner workings, detailed descriptions and example usage of the built‐in functionalitly and modules.
+To follow this article we will have some follow up articles that will take ‘Deep Dives’ into the inner workings, detailed descriptions and example usage of the built‐in functionality and modules.
 Enjoy.